dr0l3/dr0l3.github.io/_posts/2023-01-30-scaling-software-team-productivity.md

 The kicker with these additional interruptions is that they are usually driven by factors that will increase as you scale.
 E.g. more code leads to slower builds/tests.
 More people leads to more questions and code reviews.
-This means that these factors can completely overwhelm a company if left unchecked, but they can also be mitigated (unlike the bi-weekly 1:1 which is invariant to both scale and mitigation efforts).
+These factors can completely overwhelm a company if left unchecked, but they can also be mitigated (unlike the bi-weekly 1:1 which is invariant to both scale and mitigation efforts).
 If these other factors cost you 2 hours daily it matters a lot whether you had 7 hours or 5 hours of productive time when you started.

 As an example, one place where I worked I went from 10 to 80 monthly code reviews in less than 6 months as a consequence of adding more developers.
 I also managed to clock in 117 slack notifications in a single day.